jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 </script>
 ```

-## Event: 'OnClose'
+### OnClose

-* reconnecting {Boolean}
+* `reconnecting` {Boolean}

 This event is fired every time, when the client loses connection with the server.
 The `reconnecting` parameter has a `true` value, if client already tries to reconnect.

 ```js
 jxcore.OnClose = function (reconnecting) {